 The NWS defines a thunderstorm as "A local storm produced by a cumulonimbus cloud and accompanied by lightning and thunder."
-A severe thunderstorm is defined as "A thunderstorm that produces a tornado, winds of at least 58 mph (50knots), and/or hail at least 1" in diameter.
-Structural wind damage may imply the occurrence of a severe thunderstorm.
-A thunderstorm wind equal to or greater than 40 mph (35 knots) and/or hail of at least 1" is defined as approaching severe."
+A severe thunderstorm is defined as "A thunderstorm that produces a tornado, winds of at least 58 mph (50 knots), and/or hail at least 1" in diameter."
 Thunderstorms form when certain factors are present.
 These are moisture, instability, lifting, and in the case of severe thunderstorms wind shear.
 The difference between thunderstorms and severe thunderstorm formation resides in the wind field or wind sheer.
 There are different types of thunderstorms with varying characteristics and degrees of severity.
 Descriptions of these can be found in Table 6.3.1.